 Support Your Student

-Career Development empowers students to set and achieve their post-graduate goals.
+The Betty and B. Frank Matthews II ’49 Center for Career Development (Matthews Center) empowers students to set and achieve their post-graduate goals.

 We realize the impact that families have on the lives of their student, particularly with regard to initiative in planning for a career, and we aim to partner with you in support of your student's future.

 Students who do not feel ready to address career/life planning decisions probably will not initiate contact with us and may lack the motivation to work on planning.
 With that in mind, here are a few tips that you as a family member can use to help get your student ready to move through the career development process:

 - Start early.
 Familiarize yourself with the services we offer and encourage your student to begin working with us during their first year at Davidson.